jtmkrueger/lilBox/README.md

 });
 ```

+---

+`lilBox.clear()` - This will get rid of all lilBox content anywhere.
+Useful if you need to override something in a particular situation or if a lilBox gets orphaned.

 ## Styles

 Here's the styles that come with the lilBox.
 They're *very* barebones, which gives you the flexibility to do whatever you want to make it fit your page.